RocketDerp/April14_2025/PostMalala/Marriage/World_Malala_Timeline_Year_2012.md

 # Trump Male FIFA peace prize

 This is a REAL woman with a REAL peace prize.
-Not "FIFA peace prize" garbage.
+Not ["FIFA peace prize" sports-mentality domination men](https://en.wikipedia.org/wiki/2015_FIFA_corruption_case) garbage.
+"Old Boys Club" attracted to dominating women with aggression. ["Peace prize" for Trump taking away / abusing women's rights](https://www.theguardian.com/us-news/2019/oct/27/all-the-presidents-women-review-donald-trump-sexual-predator).

 Malala even came to USA
 Malala for the FIRST TIME in her life, went into a Christian Church and spoke.
 In the USA.